This tax guide provides an overview of the indirect tax system and rules to be aware of for doing business in Serbia.

 • applicable tax rate

-• notification that billing system (charging and payment of VAT on a cash basis) is applied.
+• notification if billing system (charging and payment of VAT on a cash basis) is applied.

-VAT invoices can be issued, received and stored in electronic format and there is no need to tell the tax authority.
-Electronic invoices must contain the same information as paper invoices.
+VAT invoices can be issued, received and stored in electronic format and there is no need to inform the tax authority.

 Contact us